 Digital PR is the use of online trusted, independent, unbiased, third parties to positively influence a brand’s target audience.

 The second school of thought is promoted by SEO agencies.
-They consider digital PR to involve everything from citation building (posting instances of a business’s name address and phone number around the internet), to back links, to ‘outreach’ activities (traditionally known as media pitching) – see this blog on outreach from leading SEO software company ahrefs, as an example of how SEO agencies approach media pitching.
+They consider digital PR to involve everything from citation building (posting instances of a business’s name address and phone number around the internet), to generating back links from press release distribution (not recommended!), to ‘outreach’ activities (traditionally known as media pitching) – see this blog on outreach from leading SEO software company ahrefs, as an example of how SEO agencies approach media pitching.

 Is digital PR any form of PR that can be done online or is it a series of specific activities?